2504822K/2504822Ksonicarts.io/Week6.md

 - The middle section should have some sort of melody or chords.
 - Add movement/ motion or contrast to the piece so that it doesnt sound so static.

-Below is a couple of pictures of my notes when I was trying to figure out the arrangement of al items in track 1
+Below is a couple of pictures of my notes when I was trying to figure out the arrangement of all items in track 1

 ![Collage of arrangement](https://github.com/2504822K/mysonicartsdocumentation.io/assets/145678268/f8a949c5-03dc-416c-9d0f-c0b73bfccc9f)